Jainti Dass Saggar Memorial Scholarship 2022/23

 Country of domicile

-In order to be considered to apply for the award, the applicant must meet the following criteria:
+To be considered for the scholarship, you must meet the following eligibility criteria:

 The scholarship is named to honour one of the University of Dundee’s early Indian students who went on to use his education to help transform the lives of people living in the city of Dundee.
 Born in northern India (1898) he transferred his medical studies to the Medical School in Dundee and graduated in 1923.